 The Northern Territory Cruise Sector Activation Plan 2015-2020 also provides the NT Government and industry with a clear direction on the initiatives required to continue to promote the NT as a desirable cruise destination.

 Tourism NT heads the Cruise Sector Reference Group, made up of various stakeholders in the cruise sector, to inform and drive the Cruise Sector Activation Plan, which replaced the Northern Territory Ten Year Cruise Vision 2004.

 The Cruise Sector Activation Plan addresses three key objectives:

 - Cruise ship attraction - working with cruise lines to encourage port visits and home-base operations

-- Infrastructure and facilities - working with the Darwin Port Corporation and other service industries to ensure Darwin port is prepared and capable of meeting the needs of all cruise ship traffic in the region
+- Infrastructure and facilities - working with Darwin Port Operations and other service industries to ensure Darwin port is prepared and capable of meeting the needs of all cruise ship traffic in the region

 - Experience development - working with the tourism industry and local retailers to create exciting shore excursions, overland excursions and general activities to meet the needs of cruise ship passengers and crew.

 The Australian cruise shipping industry continues to grow in popularity and is showing no signs of slowing down.